 Below we’ll give a summary of the biggest changes in version 3.0.
 Note that while much of the feature set and code are locked in for version 3.0, there may be minor changes during this public beta period.
 The release candidate release of 3.0 will occur sometime in early March.

 Existing SDK User?

 If you’ve been using version 2.0, review our migration guide for more in-depth information regarding these changes.

 New SDK User?
 If you’re a new user of our iOS SDK and just getting started with version 3.0, be sure to also check our original part one and part two preview posts from version 2.0 as those core features are still available in 3.0.

 Version 3.0 now requires iOS 9.0 or higher and Xcode 8 or higher as the libraries are compiled as dynamic frameworks.
-We've also removed the library's dependency on AFNetworking, so you no longer need to load in additional third-party dependencies when using our SDK.
-The structure of the frameworks have also changed, which you can find out more about in our 3.0 migration guide.
+We’ve also removed the library’s dependency on AFNetworking, so you no longer need to load in additional third-party dependencies when using our SDK.
+The structure of the frameworks has also changed, which you can find out more about in our 3.0 migration guide.

-Also, if you're an existing version 2.0 user and require the built-in weather views in your projects, you'll definitely want learn more about the removal of these built-in views from the core library in our 3.0 migration guide.
+Also, if you’re an existing version 2.0 user and require the built-in weather views in your projects, you’ll definitely want to learn more about the removal of these built-in views from the core library in our 3.0 migration guide.